 What Services Does the Library System Provide Correctional Facilities?

 DOCCS provides the basic annual budget for library staffing, acquisitions, and equipment for its general libraries.
-The Public Library System Services to State Correctional Facility Libraries State Aid Program is not intended to replace DOCCS’ responsibility to provide for the growth of the facility library program or as a substitute for basic library service and programs that each correctional facility provides for its inmates.
+The Public Library System Services to State Correctional Facility Libraries State Aid Program is not intended to replace DOCCS’ responsibility to provide for the growth of the facility library program or as a substitute for basic library service and programs that each correctional facility provides for its incarcerated individuals.

 Materials and equipment purchased through the program remain the property of the public library system, although the system may provide them to a correctional facility library on long-term loan.
 The library system and the correctional facility library negotiate responsibility for repairs and/or maintenance of these materials and equipment.